Rosemary

 Propagation Methods for Growing Rosemary

-Once the roots have sufficiently developed, you can sever the rooted branch from the mother plant and transplant it into its own container or desired location in the garden.
-Layering can be a reliable method for propagating rosemary, especially for those who prefer not to take cuttings or use rooting hormones.
+Once roots have developed sufficiently, sever the rooted branch from the mother plant and transplant it into its own container or desired location in the garden.

 In conclusion, rosemary can easily be propagated through stem cuttings or layering.
 Both methods have their advantages, and the choice ultimately depends on personal preference and gardening style.
 Experimenting with these propagation methods can be a rewarding experience, allowing you to expand your rosemary collection and share this aromatic herb with friends and family.